-Support vector machine (SVM) is a linear model for classification and regression problems.
-A support vector machine algorithm creates a line or a hyperplane that separates data into classes.
-It can solve linear and non-linear problems and works well for many practical challenges.
+Support vector machine (SVM) is a supervised machine learning algorithm and linear model used for classification and regression tasks.
+A support vector machine algorithm creates a line or a hyperplane — known as a decision boundary — that separates data into different classes.
+It can solve linear and simple non-linear problems, and works well for many practical machine learning tasks such as text classification, image classification and anomaly detection.

 Support Vector Machine (SVM) Explained

-A support vector machine (SVM) is a linear model that creates a line or hyperplane to separate data into classes.
-It’s used to solve classification and regression problems for machine learning.
+A support vector machine (SVM) is a supervised machine learning algorithm used for classification and regression tasks.
+It works by creating a line or hyperplane to separate data into classes.

 I’ll offer an overview of SVMs.
 I will talk about the theory behind SVMs, its application for non-linearly separable data sets and how to implement SVMs in Python.